anup2307/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler
-This application allows a user to save events for each hour of the day.
+This application allows a user to save events for each working hour of the day.
 ## User Story

 ```